p2997680906-5.jpg

 SLOW COOKER DEER OR ELK BONE BROTH

 This recipe is also great using chicken if you do not have access to our sacred deer or elk.
-To make the chicken stock, first roast the bird, eat the meat, and then make the stock from the carcass.
-The apple cider vinegar helps to extract more nutrients form the bones and cartilage.
+To make the chicken stock, first roast the bird, eat the meat, and then make the stock from the whole carcass.
+The apple cider vinegar helps to extract more nutrients from the bones and cartilage.

 INGREDIENTS